 There are different types of construction loans, so it’s best to work with a qualified lender to determine the one that will suit your needs best.
 Here are two of the main types for real estate investors.

-1. Land Purchase with Subsequent Refinance to Construction Loan:
+Land Purchase with Subsequent Refinance to Construction Loan

-So, most investors prefer to get a land loan, which they can then refinance into the construction loan when the project is “permit ready”.
-The refinance to the construction loan, which is a new one year loan, thus starts the clock over for the construction period.
+In this situation, most real estate investors prefer to get a land loan, which they can then refinance into the construction loan when the project is “permit ready.”
+The refinance to the construction loan, which is a new one-year loan, thus starts the clock over for the construction period.

-Generally, depending on the lender, borrowers will put 25 percent down on the lot acquisition.
-Depending on the total construction cost, the borrower may or may not need to put additional down payment in at the time of the construction refinance.:
+Depending on the lender, borrowers will put 25% down on the lot acquisition.
+Depending on the total construction cost, the borrower may or may not need to put additional down payment in at the time of the construction refinance.

 In this case, the investor/builder may be permit ready much faster and can close on the land acquisition and construction loan at one time versus the two-step process discussed.

-Generally, the down payment requirement on investor construction loans is 20 percent, depending on the lender and “upon completion” appraised values will also need to be met.
+Typically the down payment requirement on investor construction loans is 20%, depending on the lender and “upon completion” appraised values will also need to be met.

 Construction Loan vs. Mortgage